greshake/i3status-rust/blocks.md

 ## Battery

-Creates a block which displays the current battery state (Full, Charging or Discharging) and percentage charged.
+Creates a block which displays the current battery state (Full, Charging or Discharging), percentage charged and estimate time until (dis)charged.

 ### Examples